Esri/offline-editor-js/doc/offlinefeaturesmanageradvanced.md

 ###Methods

-OfflineFeaturesManagerAdvanced provides the following functionality.
+OfflineEditAdvanced provides the following functionality.

 **IMPORTANT:** The library currently only works offline when the feature layer's `mode` is set to `FeatureLayer.MODE_SNAPSHOT`.